bbourqu/chef-training/notes.md

 `knife` - command-line tool...interfaces between local and Chef Server

-`berk` - command-line tool...uploads cookbooks to the Chef Server
+`berks` - command-line tool...uploads cookbooks to the Chef Server

 `knife bootstrap` - installs chef tools if they are not already installed; configures to communicate with the Chef Server; runs chef-client to apply a default run list